 The plan sets contribution rates at a level that enables all benefits to be fully funded at the retirement date of all members.
 The members of the SWHDBP plan and their employers are currently each contributing at the rate determined by the individual employer; however, the rate for both employer and members must be at least 8% of the member's base salary.
 The amount allocated to the Defined Benefit Component is set annually by the FPPA Board of Directors.
 Excess contributions fund the Money Purchase Component of the plan.
-The Defined Benefit Component contribution rate from July 1, 2019 through June 30, 2020 was 13.80%.
-The defined benefit component contribution rate from July 1, 2018 through June 30, 2019 was 13.40%.
+The Defined Benefit Component contribution rate from July 1, 2020 through June 30, 2021 was 13.80%.
+The defined benefit component contribution rate from July 1, 2019 through June 30, 2020 was 13.80%.

 Within the Money Purchase Component, members are always fully vested in their own contributions, as well as the earnings on those contributions.
-Vesting in the employer's contribution within the Money Purchase Component, and earnings on those contributions occurs according to the vesting schedule set by the plan document at 20% per year after the first year of service to be 100% vested after 5 years of service.
+Vesting in the employer's contribution with the Money Purchase Component, and earnings on those contributions occurs according to the vesting schedule set by the plan document at 20% per year after the first year of service to be 100% vested after 5 years of service.
 Employers and member contributions are invested in funds at the discretion of members.
-Employer contributions recognized by SWHDBP from the District were \$8,225 for the year ended December 31, 2020.
+Employer contributions recognized by SWHDBP from the District were \$8,954 for the year ended December 31, 2021.

-Pension Assets, Pension Benefit, Deferred Outflows Of Resources And Deferred Inflows Of Resources Related To Pensions
+Pension Assets, Pension Benefit, Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions

-At December 31, 2020, the District reported a net pension asset of \$92,939 for its proportionate share of the net pension asset.
-The net pension asset was measured as of December 31, 2019, and the total pension asset was determined by an actuarial valuation as of January 1, 2020.
-The District's proportion of the net pension asset was based on District contributions to SWHDBP for the calendar year 2019 relative to the total contributions of participating employers to SWHDBP based upon the January 1, 2019 actuarial valuation.
+At December 31, 2021, the District reported a net pension asset of \$128,258 for its proportionate share of the net pension asset.
+The net pension asset was measured as of December 31, 2020, and the total pension asset was determined by an actuarial valuation as of January 1, 2021.
+The District's proportion of the net pension asset was based on District contributions to SWHDBP for the calendar year 2020 relative to the total contributions of participating employers to SWHDBP based upon the January 1, 2020 actuarial valuation.

-At December 31, 2019, the District's portion was 0.477244%, which was a decrease of 0.017931% from its proportion measured as of December 31, 2018.
+At December 31, 2021, the District's portion was 0.466305%, which was a decrease of 0.010940% from its proportion measured as of December 31, 2020.

-For the year ended December 31, 2020, the District recognized a pension benefit of \$8,261.
-At December 31, 2020, the District reported deferred outflows and inflows of resources related to SWHDBP from the following sources:
+For the year ended December 31, 2021, the District recognized a pension benefit of \$13,963.
+At December 31, 2021, the District reported deferred outflows and inflows of resources related to SWHDBP from the following sources: